YoungHypo/Homelette/flask/README.md

 # Homelette Design & Structure

-This directory contains all backend source code for the Homelette project.
+Homelette is a mobile app designed to connect subletters with subtenants in Isla Vista.
+This directory contains all backend source code for the project.

 ## System Architecture